Pregnancy and Postnatal Physiotherapy at Oak Park

 - Return to exercise and sport program

 Even if you do not have any symptoms or problems it is recommended to complete this assessment.
-Rehabilitation with a Women’s Health and Continence Physiotherapist in the postnatal period will help you to recover your optimal pelvic floor muscle and abdominal muscle function.
+Rehabilitation with a Continence and Pelvic Health Physiotherapist in the postnatal period will help you to recover your optimal pelvic floor muscle and abdominal muscle function.
 If you are symptom free it does not mean these muscles are as strong as before, and while your muscles may cope with day-to-day load, people can develop problems with their next pregnancy or as they enter menopause if proper rehabilitation is not completed.

-What conditions does a Women’s Health and Continence Physiotherapist treat postnatally (after having a baby)?
+What conditions does a Continence and Pelvic Health Physiotherapist treat postnatally (after having a baby)?

-You can see a Women’s Health and Continence Physiotherapist earlier than 6-8 weeks if you are struggling with any of the following problems:
+You can see a Continence and Pelvic Health Physiotherapist earlier than 6-8 weeks if you are struggling with any of the following problems:

 - Breast feeding issues including mastitis or blocked ducts (which can be treated with therapeutic ultrasound therapy) and grazed or cracked nipples (which can be treated with low level laser therapy).
 Southcare Physiotherapy also recommends booking to see your lactation consultant if you have these issues.